 Registration Indicator: It denotes the number and percent of participants registered for a particular event and the remaining registration left as per the plan.

 For example, Jane Doe has a plan of 300 registrants per event and out of which 150 participants have already registered for the event (i.e., 50% of the total registration) and the remaining 150 (i.e., remaining 50%) participants can register and join the event.

 Note: Once the registration limit has reached 90% of the total quota, an alert would be sent to the organizer for an upgrade.

 2. Conference Format: -

-In Conference format, the participant’s registration is calculated at a cumulative level across all the conference events hosted in a particular community.
+The participant’s registration is calculated at a cumulative level across all the conference events hosted in a particular community in Conference format.

 If an event organizer has opted for a plan of 5000 participants for a certain period of time, total registration will be calculated cumulatively as per the 5000 registration capacity for all the events hosted.